October 6, 2015

 It is here in The Woodlands that patriotism, politics, and progress really took off for the Fillaults.
 This week they may have just experienced a new record for full immersion in the whirlpool of democracy.

 On Wednesday, August 26th, the family added another U.S. citizen to The Woodlands roll call of proud citizen-residents when Pierre took his oath of citizenship with Laura, the children, and Laura’s proud parents standing by.
 Also this week, Laura expanded her career as a political activist, commentator, and blogger by launching the promise of a new generation of leadership in a bid for public office as a Woodlands Township director.
 Laura also just returned from the Republican RedState Gathering in Atlanta whose leader turned Donald Trump away from its stage last week.
 She states that her true political revelation came about while listening to Ted Cruz speak in The Woodlands’ Town Green Park when he was running for the U.S. Senate.
-And, also this week, she was an instrumental leader in replacing the $350 million bond that she helped to defeat by fully participating in the crafting of a new $280 million bond for Montgomery County that excludes Woodlands Parkway.

 After experiencing life in a highly socialist country like France, Laura says: “I believe in helping people have a better life for themselves but that just giving people stuff isn’t the way to help them.
 I believe that the world would be a much better place if people would invest in their relationships with their God, themselves and their families and friends.”
 The Woodlands is a better place because the Fillault family took its place among its equally proud and patriotic citizens and is proud to return the many kindnesses to friends and neighbors in The Woodlands with personal service to the community and patriotic service to Montgomery County, Texas, and the USA.

 Paul Lazzaro 281-728-5704

 August 17, 2015